aptise/peter_sslers/README.md

 pyramid_letsencrypt_admin README
 ==================

-`pyramid_letsencrypt_admin` is a tool designed to help EXPERIENCED DEVOPS people to manage certificate deployment on large systems.  it offers  a lightweight database backed webserver that can handle the LetsEncrypt issuance process, import any existing ssl certificates, and easily provision them to servers.  this tool has absolutely no security measures and should only be used by people who understand that.  (that should be a self-selecting group, because many people won't want this)
+`pyramid_letsencrypt_admin` is a tool designed to help EXPERIENCED DEVOPS people to manage SSL Certificate deployment on large systems.
+This package offers a lightweight database backed "webserver" that can handle the LetsEncrypt issuance process, import any existing ssl certificates, and easily provision them to servers.
+This tool has absolutely no security measures and should only be used by people who understand that (that should be a self-selecting group, because many people won't want this).
+This package offers several commandline tools, so spinning it up in "webserver" mode may not be necessary.

-# A HUGE WARNING
+# An important WARNING:

 * This package DOES NOT USE/KNOW/CARE ABOUT SECURITY.
-* This package manages PRIVATE KEYS and makes them readable.
+* This package manages PRIVATE SSL KEYS and makes them readable.
-* If you do are not really awesome with basic network security PLEASE DO NOT USE THIS.
+* If you do not known / are not really awesome with basic network security PLEASE DO NOT USE THIS.

 # What this package does:

-The package spins up a lightweight webserver to centrally manage SSL Certificate data in a SQL database.
+The package offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

-SqlAlchemy is the DB library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc).  sqlite is the default.
+SqlAlchemy is the DB library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). sqlite is the default.  sqlite is actually kind of great, because it can be sftpd onto different machines for local use.

 You can manage certificates in a few ways: